 The ICG/PTWS-XXV Session in Vladivostok, Russia, approved the proposal of the South China Sea Tsunami Warning and Mitigation System submitted by SCS Regional Working Group (WG-SCS), and decided to further establish a Task Team on the Establishment of a South China Sea Tsunami Advisory Center (TT-SCSTAC).
 The 1st TT-SCSTAC Meeting, and the 3rd Session of WG-SCS that immediately followed, were both hosted by the Hong Kong Observatory on 7-9 April 2014.
 The WG-SCS adopted the recommendations of the TT-SCSTAC that the SCSTAC advisory products should comprise a suite of text and graphical products to keep pace with the PTWC New Enhanced Products, and the design of the SCSTAC advisory products should be accomplished and submitted for consideration to the 4th Session of WG-SCS.
 During the 4th WG-SCS Session hosted by BMKG in Jakarta, Indonesia the WG-SCS instructed TT-SCSTAC to continue its work on the draft SCS advisory products, and submit to the 5th WG-SCS Session for approval.
-The WG-SCS at its 5th Session in Manila, the Philippines requested the Intergovernmental Oceanographic Commission (IOC Secretariat to circulate the document on ”Tsunami Advisory Products for the South China Sea Regional Tsunami Warning and Mitigation System” to all WG-SCS Member States for final comments with a time limit of one month, and finalize the SCS tsunami advisory products accordingly.
+The WG-SCS at its 5th Session in Manila, the Philippines requested the Intergovernmental Oceanographic Commission (IOC) Secretariat to circulate the document on ”Tsunami Advisory Products for the South China Sea Regional Tsunami Warning and Mitigation System” to all WG-SCS Member States for final comments with a time limit of one month, and finalize the SCS tsunami advisory products accordingly.
 As approved by the PTWS Steering Committee in July 2016, the SCSTAC advisory products were tested during the PacWave17 Tsunami Exercise among the SCS Member States, and the post-exercise survey was conducted and reported to the 6th WG-SCS Meeting (1-3 March 2017, Shanghai, China) and the ICG/PTWS 27th Session (31 March to 3 April 2017, Tahiti, French Polynesia).
 The 7th Session of WG-SCS (6-8 March 2018, Hanoi, Vietnam) requested the Member States to further review the technical document “Tsunami Advisory Products for the South China Sea Tsunami Warning and Mitigation System” and provide comments by the end of May 2018.
-WG-SCS agreed to accept the document “Tsunami Advisory Products for the South China Sea Tsunami Warning and Mitigation System” as an offical publication within the IOC Technical Series upon endorsement of the IOC Assembly at the 8th Regional Working Group Meeting (4-6 March 2019, Jakarta, Indonesia).
+WG-SCS agreed to accept the document “Tsunami Advisory Products for the South China Sea Tsunami Warning and Mitigation System” as an official publication within the IOC Technical Series upon endorsement of the IOC Assembly at the 8th Regional Working Group Meeting (4-6 March 2019, Jakarta, Indonesia).
 The 28th Session of ICG/PTWS (2-5 April 2019, Montelimar, Nicaragua) acknowledged that all the individual TSP user’s guides have similar categories of information regarding their services but organized in different ways, decided the existing and emerging TSPs should create or revise their current individual TSP user guides with a similar structure and scope of content.
 User’s Guide for SCSTAC products was published in September 2019 following the IOC Circular letter No 2777, which informed full operation of the South China Sea Tsunami Advisory Center (SCSTAC) on 5 November 2019.
 The 30th Session of ICG/PTWS (11-15 September 2023, Nuku’alofa, Tonga) reviewed and agreed on the proposed common Table of Contents proposed by the WG2 Task Team of TSPs.
 The 12th Session of WG-SCS (7-8 November 2024, Jakarta, Indonesia) requested SCSTAC to make ready the draft revised User’s Guide by December 2024 for the Chair of the WG-SCS to circulate it to Member State for review by January 2025.
 During the 31st Session of ICG/PTWS (7-11 April 2025, Beijing, China), it was noted that SCSTAC was continuing to revise its own User’s Guide and would finalize a draft version before the 13th Session of WG-SCS.